Super Street Fighter II Turbo: Reception

-In Japan, Game Machine listed Super Street Fighter II Turbo on their April 15, 1994 issue as being the second most-successful table arcade unit of the month, just below Virtua Fighter while outperforming titles like Art of Fighting 2 and Karnov's Revenge.
-It went on to become Japan's highest-grossing arcade game of 1994, and sixth highest of 1995.
-In the United States, Super Street Fighter II Turbo was the top-earning arcade printed circuit board (PCB) in May 1994.
-It was one of America's top twelve best-selling arcade video games of 1994.
+In Japan, Game Machine listed Super Street Fighter II Turbo as the second most successful table arcade unit of April 1994, just below Virtua Fighter and outperforming titles like Art of Fighting 2 and Karnov's Revenge.
+It went on to become Japan's highest-grossing arcade game of 1994, and the sixth highest of 1995.
+In the United States, Super Street Fighter II Turbo was the top-earning arcade printed circuit board (PCB) of May 1994.
+It was also one of the US's top twelve best-selling arcade video games of 1994.

-In the January 30, 1995 issue of Japanese magazine Gamest, Super Street Fighter II X (known as Super Turbo internationally) placed fourth place in the award for Best Game of 1994 and Best Fighting Game.
+In Japanese magazine Gamest, Super Street Fighter II X (known as Super Turbo internationally) placed fourth place in the award for Best Game of 1994 and Best Fighting Game.
 Upon release on home consoles, Famicom Tsūshin scored the 3DO version of the game a 29 out of 40.

-The four reviewers of Electronic Gaming Monthly gave the 3DO version a unanimous score of 8/10, commenting that the graphics and content accurately recreate the arcade version, and that the control is "near perfect" even when using the standard 3DO pad.
+The four reviewers of Electronic Gaming Monthly gave the 3DO version a unanimous score of 8/10, commenting that the graphics and content accurately recreate the arcade version, and that the control is "near perfect", even when using the standard 3DO pad.
 In contrast, GamePro stated that the control is imperfect even with Panasonic's six-button controller, and is terrible with the standard pad due to the "mushy" D-pad.
 They also criticized the absence of the older versions of the fighters and concluded that the port, though "a reasonably close translation of the coin-op", falls second to the SNES version of Street Fighter II: Hyper Fighting among Street Fighter II conversions.
 A reviewer for Next Generation concurred with GamePro that the 3DO controllers are not optimal for the game, but still held it to be "without a doubt, the best version [of Street Fighter II] to hit home systems."
 He described the conversion as "colorful, fast, and so impressive you hardly notice the disk access time between rounds."
 Arcade Sushi ranked Super Street Fighter II Turbo as the "best fighting game", adding that it "is easily the most loved, and the most played game in the franchise.
 If you haven't played this fighter, then you haven't played fighting games at all."
 Future Publishing's Ultimate Future Games gave the 3DO version a 95% score, hailing it as the "game that'll save the 3DO".
-They praised it as the "ultimate beat 'em up" while their only criticism was the "Slow CD access" times.
-In 2019, Game Informer ranked it as the 3rd best fighting game of all time.
+They praised it as the "ultimate beat 'em up" while their only criticism was the "slow CD access" times.
+In 2019, Game Informer ranked it as the third best fighting game of all time.